Introduction

 • Trackside equipment: This includes balises (transponders) installed along the track at regular intervals, and radio frequency identification (RFID) tags at stations.

-• Onboard equipment: This includes a GPS receiver, a wireless communication system, and a computer installed on the locomotive.
 The onboard equipment continuously monitors the train's location and speed, and receives signals from the trackside equipment.
 The computer then calculates the train's movement authority (MA), which is the safe speed and distance at which the train can travel.
-If the train exceeds its MA, or if it approaches a red signal, Kavach will automatically apply the brakes.
-This ensures that the train stops at a safe distance from the signal or from any other obstacle ahead.

 Kavach also provides the loco pilot with a number of other features, such as: